altruios/namshubettulpa/public/namshubettuple/lixin-merph.md

 {
 *Felix nodded.*
+"Hope that you are, if you aren’t...
+Well...
-"Hope that you are, if you aren’t... well... death would be better - in my opinion...
+Death would be better - in my opinion...
-I know people like to cling to life... but... sometimes - death is better."
+I know people like to cling to life...
+But...
+Sometimes - death is better."
-~he said - it was remorseful - hidden pain deep in memory.~ ~Martha waited, Rossin urging her to stay silent and wait.~ ~Finally Felix said:~
+~He said - it was remorseful - hidden pain deep in memory.~ ~Martha waited, Rossin urging her to stay silent and wait.~ ~Finally Felix said:~
 "We’ll take the red eye out tonight.
-Get whatever you need - not that you need to bring much. until then:"
+Get whatever you need - not that you need to bring much.
+Until then:"
-*he continued his meal.*
+*He continued his meal.*
 "Enjoy what this city has to offer.
 You’ll be in New York for a long while."
 }
 {
 *Martha set down her empty plate.*
-*then took a bit of artichoke from his.*
+*Then took a bit of artichoke from his.*
 *She ate it while Felix watched.*
 "Have a good meal, I have things to do then."
 *Felix waved, dismissing her,*